FIT Clinical Decision-Making Cases

 FIT Clinical Decision-Making Cases will be peer-reviewed and selected for presentation in one of two formats — during a special "Stump the Professor" session at ACC.20/WCC, which all FITs are invited to attend, or as a traditional or moderated poster.

-FITs should submit an interesting case with teaching points written in abstract style.
+FITs were invited to submit interesting cases with teaching points written in abstract style.
 The selection criteria is based upon the clinical decision-making used to arrive at a diagnosis and/or treatment.
 Selection is not based on just a great image or technically challenging procedure.
-The case scenario must illustrate clinical decision-making with teaching points and include the following sections: Background, Case Description, Decision-Making and Conclusion.
-For more information refer to the sample case below, which was submitted and presented at a previous meeting.
-Please make sure your disclosures are up to date, then click the "Submit Science" button above to enter your submission today.
+The case scenario must illustrate clinical decision-making with teaching points.
+Accepted case presenters will receive a limited time code for a 10% discount off registration rates.

 For additional information and answers to our Frequently Asked Questions, please visit our FAQ page.